trisdauvergne/milestone-project-03/TESTING.md

 ### Content
 - Copy for the site has been written by Tristan Dauvergne
-- All artist and song data has called from the [Deezer API](https://rapidapi.com/deezerdevs/api/deezer-1)
+- Product information on the site is based on information from external retailers' sites

 ### Media
 - Images on welcome page by Mike Von on Unplash